 The board provides its students and staff access to a variety of technological resources.
-These resources provide opportunities to enhance learning and improve communication within the school community and with the larger global community.
+These resources provide opportunities to enhance learning, appeal to different learning styles, and improve communication within the school community and with the larger global community, and achieve the educational goals established by the board.
 Through the school system's technological resources, users can observe events as they occur around the world, interact with others on a variety of subjects, and acquire access to current and in-depth information.